Azure/prometheus-collector/otelcollector/test/README.md

   ```

 - Get the query endpoint for your AMW by following [these instructions](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-api-promql#query-endpoint).
+- Setup your devbox environment by ensuring the following:
+  - Kubectl access is pointed to your cluster.
+  - You have cloned this repo and your current directory is pointed to the root.
+  - You are connected to the corpnet VPN.

+## Running the Tests
-- With kubectl access to your cluster and your directory pointed to the cloned repo, run the following and replace the placeholders with the SP Client ID and Secret:
+- Run the commands below by replacing the placeholders with the SP Client ID, SP Secret, and the AMW query endpoint:
   ```
   sudo -E go install -v github.com/onsi/ginkgo/v2/ginkgo@latest